savonet/book/workflow.md

 #### Decoupling latencies

-The first reason to explicitly assign clocks is to precisely handle the various latencies that might occur in your setup and make sure that those from an operator do not affect the ones from another operator.
+The first reason you might want to explicitly assign clocks is to precisely handle the various latencies that might occur in your setup, and make sure that delay induced by an operator do not affect other operators.
+Namely, two operators animated by two different clocks are entirely independent.
 For instance, suppose that you have a script consisting of a microphone source, which is saved in a file for backup purposes and streamed to icecast:

 ```{.liquidsoap include="liq/clock-decoupling.liq" from=1}
 ```